zhengthomastang/MOT_Annot/README.md

 # MOT_Annot

-This repo contains the annotation tools in Python for labeling multiple object tracking in single camera and across multiple cameras, as well as a random generator of re-identification datasets.
+This repo contains the annotation tools in Python for labeling multiple object tracking in a single camera and across multiple cameras, as well as a random generator of re-identification datasets.

 It was used in *CityFlow: A City-Scale Benchmark for Multi-Target Multi-Camera Vehicle Tracking and Re-Identification*, CVPR 2019.